carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 #### Fluid grid

 A [fluid grid](#fluid-grid) divides space by twos.
 This division is immediately evident in the 2x column structure.
-Within a breakpoint, the column count is constant and unit size scales with screen size.
+Within a breakpoint, the column count is constant, and unit size scales with screen size.
 Choose a column count by starting with one, then divide by two as needed:

 | Fluid Grid Columns |
 | ------------------ |